your-tools/skyspell/README.md

-# rcspell
+# kak-spell

-A fast and handy spell checker for source code and other texts
+A fast and handy spell checker for source code and other texts for Kakoune.

-# rcspell in action
+# kak-spell in action

-rcspell is meant to be used from the command line, like this:
+kak-spell is meant to be used from the command line, like this:

 ```
-$ rcspell check $(git ls-files)
+$ kak-spell check $(git ls-files)
 /path/to/LICENSE:9:2 Redistributions
 What to do?
 ...